 Since then, the couple has become intimately involved with Cuba and have sponsored and introduced Cuban artists, such as Dafnis Prieto, Pedrito Martinez, Yosvany Terry, Yunior Terry and David Virelles to American audiences.

-In spite of the ongoing trials and tribulations surround arranging tours and obtaining Visa’s Bunnett and Cramer are undaunted.
+Despite the ongoing trials and tribulations surround arranging tours and obtaining Visa’s Bunnett and Cramer are undaunted.
 “This is the first time I reached out to women,” says Bunnett, “to give them an opportunity.
-It did seem ‘chancy’ because a few of them were not quite there yet!”
+It did seem ‘chance’ because a few of them were not quite there yet!”

-Not so at the Side Door, where the group seamlessly performed selections from Maqueque (the album) and apparently, had a lot of fun in the process.
-One of the highlights of the evening was the group’s interpretation of the Bill Wither’s classic, Ain’t No Sunshine, the upbeat Tormenta and a new work, appropriately titled, New Song.
+Not so at the Side Door, where the group seamlessly performed selections from Maqueque (the album) and apparently, had a lot of fun.
+One highlight of the evening was the group’s interpretation of Bill Wither’s classic, Ain’t No Sunshine, the upbeat Tormenta and a new work, appropriately titled, New Song.

 The icing on the cake was the atmosphere at the Side Door, courtesy of proprietor Ken Kitchings, who restored the Old Lyme Inn to its former glory in 2013 and founded the jazz club of his dreams when he discovered an unused side door, which (today) leads to an intimate, elegant, acoustically perfect room, where he proudly welcomes established and emerging artists to appreciative audiences.

 It’s worth noting that Maqueque transcends the word, “band.”
-In addition to being a tight, swinging unit it represents increased possibilities for female musicians in a male-dominated industry and freedom in the music.
+Besides being a tight, swinging unit it represents increased possibilities for female musicians in a male-dominated industry and freedom in the music.